Privacy Policy

 Data Controller

-Chartered Capital Financial Planning Ltd t/a Chartered Capital (‘the Company’, ‘We’, ‘Us’ or ‘Our’) is a Data Controller within the meaning of the General Data Protection Regulations (697/2016/EU) (‘GDPR’) and applicable Irish data protection legislation (currently the Irish Data Protection Acts 1988 to 2003 as may be amended).
-As a Data Controller the Company is obliged to provide you with information on how we collect, use, store and share your personal data.
+Chartered Capital Financial Planning Ltd t/a Chartered Capital (‘the Company’, ‘We’, ‘Us’ or ‘Our’) is a Data Controller within the meaning of the General Data Protection Regulations (697/2016/EU) (‘GDPR’) and applicable Irish data protection legislation (currently the Irish Data Protection Acts 1988 to 2003).
+As a Data Controller, the Company is obliged to provide you with information on how we collect, use, store and share your personal data.
 This document has been made available for that purpose.

 Information We Collect